Rule 214. Attorneys convicted of crimes.

 (3) Any order of temporary suspension issued under this rule shall preclude the respondent-attorney from accepting any new cases or other client matters, but shall not preclude the respondent-attorney from continuing to represent existing clients on existing matters during the 30 days following entry of the order of temporary suspension.

 (4) The respondent-attorney may at any time petition the Court for dissolution or amendment of an order of temporary suspension.
-A copy of the petition shall be served upon Disciplinary Counsel and the Secretary of the Board.
-A hearing on the petition before a member of the Board designated by the Chair of the Board shall be held within ten business days after service of the petition on the Secretary of the Board.
+A copy of the petition shall be served upon Disciplinary Counsel and the Board.
+A hearing on the petition before a member of the Board designated by the Chair of the Board shall be held within ten business days after service of the petition on the Board.
 The designated Board member shall hear the petition and submit a transcript of the hearing and a recommendation to the Court within five business days after the conclusion of the hearing.
 Upon receipt of the recommendation of the designated Board member and the record relating thereto, the Court shall dissolve or modify its order, if appropriate.

 Official Note